neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 4. In the invite email, click on the invite link, which directs you to the Neon sign-in page.
 5. Sign in with a Github or Google account.

-After signing in, you are directed to the Neon console where you can create your first project.
+After signing in, you are directed to the Neon Console where you can create your first project.
 For instructions, see [Setting up a project](../get-started-with-neon/setting-up-a-project).